Most Commonly Asked Questions About Depression

 What causes depression?

-1. Childhood Adversity: Difficult experiences during childhood such as parental death or abuse can lead to an increased risk in depression.
+Childhood Adversity: Difficult experiences during childhood such as parental death or abuse can lead to an increased risk of depression.

-2. Stress: Stress caused by serious life events (i.e., losing a job, difficulties in romantic relationships) is strongly linked with depression.
-In prospective studies, 42 to 67 percent of people report stressful life events before the onset of their depression.
+Stress: Stress caused by serious life events (i.e., losing a job, and difficulties in romantic relationships) is strongly linked with depression.
+In prospective studies, 42% - 67% of people report stressful life events before the onset of their depression.

-2. Neural: Brain regions involved in responding to rewards may be under-active in individuals with depression.
-The nucleus accumbens of the striatum appears to be central in this reward-system and a lack of brain activity in this area may explain the lack of motivation exhibited by those with depression.
+Neural: Brain regions involved in responding to rewards may be under-active in individuals with depression.
+The nucleus accumbens of the striatum appears to be central in this reward system and a lack of brain activity in this area may explain the lack of motivation exhibited by those with depression.

 There has been evidence of an interaction between the environment and genetics in increasing the likelihood of depression (epigenetics).
 For instance, having a difficult childhood and a serotonin-transmitter gene polymorphism greatly increases the risk of depression.